-No. Remuneration may be paid to members of the management board unless the articles of association prescribe otherwise.
+Remuneration may be paid to members of the management board unless the articles of association prescribe otherwise.
 The amount of remuneration payable to a member of the management board and the procedure for payment shall be determined by a resolution of the supervisory board.

-Who can claim responsibility for breaches of such duties: the other members of the board, the founder/s, the public authorities.
-In which case who: administrative, tax authority, only the judiciary power (Attorney General) or beneficiaries/general public?
+Who is allowed to bring a complaint about breaches of such duties: the other members of the board, the founder/s, the public authorities?
+If a complaint is brought, which authority has competence in such cases: administrative, tax authority, only the judiciary power (attorney general) or beneficiaries/general public?